CAMPERVANNING IN ITALY: EVERYTHING YOU NEED TO KNOW

 - For more detailed information check out Italy’s Highway code

-Your campervanning in Italy trip will take you through stunning scenery and tantalising hilltop towns.
-It will offer plenty of opportunities for delving deep into Italy’s historical past and to admire the famed artistic work of its artisans.
+Your campervanning in Italy road trip will take you through stunning scenery and tantalising hilltop towns.
+It will offer plenty of opportunities for delving deep into Italy’s historical past and admiring the famed artistic work of its artisans.

-This article will be a useful guide to help you plan your motorhome trip in Italy.
+This article will be a useful guide to help you plan your motorhome road trip to Italy.
 Please reach out to us if you have any questions or any further suggestions on taking a campervan trip in this diverse and beautiful country.

 Did you have a favourite destination in Italy?
-We’d love to hear your thoughts and experiences in the comments below or drop us an email.
+We’d love to hear your thoughts and experiences — drop us an email.